dantleech/blog/source/_posts/2019-07-13-sudeikiai-plavinas.md

-I had an option in around 10km of either turning west and finding a place to stay in the 2nd biggest city in Latvia, Daugavpils, which would have made around 100km, but I decided against it when I couldn't see any affordable accomodation, and decided instead to head towards Riga and build up some more spare days.
+I had an option in around 10km of either turning west and finding a place to stay in the 2nd biggest city in Latvia, Daugavpils, which would have made around 100km, but I decided against it when I couldn't see any affordable accommodation, and decided instead to head towards Riga and build up some more spare days.

-After passing the point of no return I listed to an audiobook, I thought I had "Bill Brysons Short History of almost Everything", but instead I had Howard Zinn's "A Peoples History of the United States" and I spent 4 hours listening to 4 chapters: How women were opressed, How the Indian lands were taken, The Mexian War (invading Mexico), and a chapter about the abolition of Slavery and the civil war, but to be honest my concentration was waning at this point.
+After passing the point of no return I listed to an audiobook, I thought I had "Bill Brysons Short History of almost Everything", but instead I had Howard Zinn's "A Peoples History of the United States" and I spent 4 hours listening to 4 chapters: How women were oppressed, How the Indian lands were taken, The Mexican War (invading Mexico), and a chapter about the abolition of Slavery and the civil war, but to be honest my concentration was waning at this point.
 But it passed a great deal of time.